Exfoliation for Dry Skin

-Glycolic acid is special because of its small molecule size which enables it to easily penetrate through the top layers of skin and reveal healthier-looking skin.
-Glycolic acid also has the ability to hydrate skin and to ‘teach’ skin to retain its natural moisture.
+Glycolic acid is special because of its small molecular size which enables it to easily penetrate through the top layers of skin and reveal healthier-looking skin.
+Those using glycolic acid for dry skin, will be pleased to know that it has the ability to hydrate skin and to ‘teach’ skin to retain its natural moisture.
 When used in concentrations of 5% and upwards, glycolic acid can also improve firmness and resilience while lessening other signs of sun damage.
 A number of Paula's Choice exfoliants contain glycolic acid.

 - Lactic acid

 Lactic acid can be derived from milk and works more or less the same as glycolic acid.
 But it acts more slowly because its molecular size is slightly bigger, reducing its ability to penetrate the skin’s top layers.
 Lactic acid at a 2% concentration hydrates skin, from 5% upwards it starts to work as an exfoliant - a 5% to 10% concentration would be best for a skincare product with exfoliation as its main goal.